A brief tour of sunpy¶

-This tour makes use of a number of sample data files which you will need to download.
-This will happen when the sample data is imported for the first time.
+This tour makes use of a number of sample data files that will need to be downloaded.

 Maps are the primary data type in sunpy.
 They are spatially aware data arrays.
 There are maps for a 2D image, a time series of 2D images or temporally aligned 2D images.

 Creating a Map

 sunpy supports many different data products from various sources ‘out of the

 box’.
 We shall use SDO’s AIA instrument as an example in this tutorial.
 The

 general way to create a Map from one of the supported data products is with the

 Map function from the